Board Composition

 The Audit Committee comprises:

-- Chairman: Marie Danielsson
+- Chair: Marie Danielsson

 - Members: Kristian Eikre, Yngve Myhre